Rayrsn/Spotify-Ad-Killer/README.md

 3. Run this line of code `pyinstaller --icon=icon.ico --onefile --hidden-import "pynput.keyboard._win32" --hidden-import "pynput.mouse._win32" main.py`
 4. Wait for the program to finish compiling the executable.
 5. Your file is located in `dist` directory.
-* You can replace any spotify shortcut with this file.
+* You can replace any Spotify shortcut with this file.
 (But remember to change the `"SpotifyDir"` value.)
 * If the executable exits with "Python38.dll not found" error, move the included Python38.dll to the directory.

 ## Warning
-* There is a limitation however, some ads don't change the window title to "Advertisement".
-I might design a system which detects those too but I'm lazy atm.
+* ~~There is a limitation however, some ads don't change the window title to "Advertisement".
+I might design a system which detects those too but I'm lazy atm.~~

+**The mentioned bug is fixed.**

 ## To-Do List
-- [ ] Fix the limitation.
+- [x] Fix the limitation.

 ## Questions
 ### If yall have any questions or just wanna talk, add me on [Discord](https://rayr.ml/LinkInBio) or use my username Rayr#6709 (this might change so it's better to just use the link)